Maria Taylor (sportscaster): NBC Sports

 In 2020, ESPN reportedly offered to increase Taylor's $1 million annual salary to $5 million, which she turned down.
 Taylor left the network the day after the 2021 NBA Finals concluded on July 20.
 Her departure came after a conference call between Rachel Nichols and LeBron James's advisor Adam Mendelsohn from July 2020 that suggested that the network’s decision to choose Taylor to host the NBA Finals was due to her race was leaked earlier that month.
 Two days later, Taylor joined NBC Sports, and made her on-air debut for the network during coverage of the 2020 Summer Olympics on July 23, 2021.

 In the 2021 NFL season, Taylor joined NBC's Sunday Night Football pre-game show Football Night in America as a panelist.
 In May 2022, it was announced that Taylor would replace Mike Tirico (who was moving to the lead play-by-play position for Sunday Night Football) as the lead host of the program.
 Taylor served as the host for the men's and women's semi-finals and finals during NBC's coverage of the 2022 French Open.
 In addition to Football Night in America, since 2023, Taylor has also served as host for NBC's college football coverage, serving in the role during Big Ten and Notre Dame games.

 For the 2024 Summer Olympics, Taylor was named a host again by NBC, taking responsibilities for the NBC Late Night Weekend recap segments as well as the nightly prime time NBC Olympic Zone.

 In 2025, Taylor was named the lead studio host for NBC's returning NBA and WNBA coverage.
 She is expected to work Tuesday and Sunday night NBA games, while also hosting select WNBA games during the season.
 Due to the new commitments, she also stepped down as studio host for the network's college football coverage.

+In 2026, Taylor became the first African American woman to host a Vince Lombardi Trophy presentation during NBC Sports presentation of Super Bowl LX.